lcp Skip to Main Content

 "Lean Side Effects" title above list of lean side effects illustrated with the relevant icons

-What Does Lean Do To Your Body?
+What Does Lean Do to Your Body?

 Promethazine, another main component of lean, can also cause sedation and impaired motor skills.